Hey, I didn’t make that up; saw it on an American VW dealer’s website. Come on down! Getta Jetta!

 Except for the busy “Tornado” wheels that come standard on the $29,095 Exceline version pictured, I quite like the sleek side profile.
 But I don’t care for the big American-style grille, which looks like it’s trying way too hard, in my view.

 Inside, Jetta is roomy front and rear, with front-seat passengers able to enjoy heated and ventilated seats and the driver getting power and memory controls as well.
 The front-seat passenger has to make do with manual fore-aft adjustment and a lever for rake (no height adjustment, making some passengers feel like they’re sitting too low in the car).
 The big sun/moonroof is pleasant enough, but I’m starting to think these things are over-rated.
-In summer it’s too hot to open them during the day, and in winter it’s too cols.
-And you’re in bed at night so who cares?

 The new infotainment display/electronic instrument panel (called the Volkswagen Digital Cockpit) is easy to use and customizable.
 The rear-view camera’s terrific, with a large, clear display and helpful marker lines.
 There’s a bank of familiar knobs for climate and audio to supplement the touchscreen.